Wonthaggi railway line: Background

-In the late nineteenth and early twentieth centuries, Victorian Railways depended on black coal to fire its steam locomotives.
-Although black coal deposits around Korumburra in South Gippsland had been exploited since 1891, the seams were narrow, costs of production were relatively high, and in 1900 their production accounted for just a quarter of Victoria's consumption.
-It was cheaper for VR to purchase coal from Newcastle, New South Wales, however a protracted miners dispute in 1909 threatened supplies and led to an even stronger commitment by the Murray Government to securing local supplies.
-With the Korumburra mines unable to meet Victorian Railways' demand for 1000 tons of coal a day, a promising seam on the Powlett River which had been tested in 1908 was rapidly developed as a mine site and the government opened the mine for commercial purposes in 1909.
-While the first shipments were taken by sea from Inverloch, a railway was rapidly constructed to service the new mine.
+In the late nineteenth and early twentieth centuries, the Victorian Railways depended on black coal to fire its steam locomotives.
+Although black coal deposits around Korumburra in South Gippsland had been exploited since 1891, the seams were narrow, the costs of production were relatively high and, in 1900, their production accounted for just a quarter of Victoria's consumption.

+It was cheaper for VR to purchase coal from Newcastle, New South Wales, but a protracted miners' dispute in 1909 threatened the NSW supplies and led to an even stronger commitment by the Murray Government to securing local supplies.
+With the Korumburra mines unable to meet the Victorian Railways' demand for 1000 tons of coal a day, a promising seam on the Powlett River, which had been tested in 1908, was rapidly exploited, with the government opening the mine for commercial purposes in 1909.
+Although the first coal shipments were taken to Melbourne by sea from Inverloch, a railway was rapidly constructed to serve the new mine.